sauerduels/stats-generator/README.md

 ## Output

-For each file or directory given as an argument, ths program creates a single file with the results of the demo(s) in the [SauerDuels server](https://github.com/sauerduels/server) stats log format.
+For each file or directory given as an argument, this program creates a single file with the results of the demo(s) in the [SauerDuels server](https://github.com/sauerduels/server) stats log format.

 ## Notes